TomRook12/TomRook12/_posts/2025-06-09-FlowApprovalsDeepDive.md

 So where do you find this magical wizard, in the approvals app of course!
 What is the approvals app you say, a one stop shop for pending approvals, your approval submissions, your approval work items, reviewing my approval work itesm and now creating approvals.
 I think the wizard should exist inside of the automation app/Setup > Flow but what do I know.

 If you made it here Thank You!

+If you would like to download my slides from the London Admin Group  <a href="/assets/download/Summer25-FlowApprovals.pptx" download>click here.</a>.